-If your vehicle has failed the test, you’ll be given a failure document with reference to this manual.
-You can watch the test from a designated viewing area but you are not allowed to interrupt the tester while he is working.
+If your vehicle has failed the test, you’ll be given a failure document concerning this manual.
+You can watch the test from a designated viewing area, but you cannot interrupt the tester while he is working.

 Who supervises the scheme?